Aasthapaudel/Computer-Network-assignment/readme.md

 ### Network Delay Time Problem

+This problem involves finding the minimum time for a signal to travel through a network of nodes and edges using Dijkstra's algorithm.
 Given a network of `n` nodes linked by directed edges, where each edge represents a connection with a specific travel time.
 You are also given a source node `k`.
 The problem asks to find the minimum time it takes for a signal sent from `k` to reach all other nodes in the network.
 If it's impossible for all nodes to receive the signal, the output is -1.

 ### Cheapest Flights with K Stops